How can you limit your exposure to COVID-19 when travelling, staying at hotel or shopping over the holidays?

 - Article 1 in this series of 3: What you need to know to safely meet with your loved ones over the holidays

-What’s Vitality’s take on safe travel this December?
+What's Vitality's take on safe travel?
 Find out even more top tips for safe travelling during level 1 lockdown as well as important updates to the Vitality travel benefit now.

-Haven’t driven very much this year and contemplating getting back out there safely?
+Haven't driven very much this year and contemplating getting back out there safely?
 Or, want to know other options for safe travel on our roads?
-Here are 5 tips for getting safely back onto SA’s roads this Festive Season and details on Vitality Drive’s Drive Me benefits.
+Here are 5 tips for travelling safely on SA's roads and details on Vitality Drive's Drive Me benefits.